 Finally, never put a technician’s onsite safety at risk to get a work order completed and ensure the proper equipment is used by someone who is qualified to use it.

-Field Nation provides general liability insurance for all work orders on our platform, which covers clients in the case of damaged property or negligent work on-site.
-This does not cover technician injuries though.
+Field Nation provides general liability insurance for some work orders on our platform, which covers clients in the case of damaged property or negligent work on-site.
+However, this does not cover technician injuries.
 Many technicians decide to purchase their own workers’ compensation insurance to protect wages and pay for injuries in case something goes wrong on-site.
-Some states require this, although many don’t, so technicians can choose whether or not to have it.
+Some states require this, although many don’t.
 Having the right insurance on each work order is crucial in the event that something goes wrong and a technician or someone on-site is injured.

 Insurance is good to have but ensuring safety protocol is followed on-site is the best approach for eliminating safety issues or injuries during work order completion.